 What to eat when you have the flu

 If you do get the flu, fluids may help you feel better, sooth a sore throat and relieve congestion.
 Fever, runny nose, and coughing dehydrate you so sip some chicken soup, broth, juice, hot lemon water, tea or chocolate.

 Though foods don’t prevent you from getting the flu, your best way to stay strong is to live a healthy lifestyle.
 Eating fruits and vegetables, whole grains and lean protein, being physically active, getting adequate sleep, reducing stress, and not smoking keep your immune system healthy.

 Why I like Spiced Tomato Cauliflower

-- In this recipe I go big on spices and vegetables.
+- In this Spiced Tomato Cauliflower recipe I go big on spices and vegetables.
 Literally.
 I steamed the whole head of cauliflower.
 Yep, just plopped it in a pan and steamed if for about 10 minutes.
 A bag of fresh or frozen cauliflower also works.

-- The ingredients offer bold flavors and lots of antioxidant compounds to help keep your immune system strong and healthy.
+- The tomatoes, cauliflower, and spices bring bold flavors and lots of antioxidant compounds to help keep your immune system strong and healthy.

 - Cauliflower is a health boosting, cancer-fighting crusader.
 Each bite has vitamin C, potassium, and fiber and glucosinolates.